-52 Policy 5 NZCPS
+58 Policy 5, NZCPS.

-53 Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act s28.
+59 Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act s28.

-54 Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act s59(2)(e).
+$^{^{60}}$ Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act s59(2)(e).

-whereas the Biodiversity Research Programme focuses on issues related to the functionality of the marine ecosystem and its productivity.
+The Aquatic Environment Research Programme focuses on the direct effects of fishing on the aquatic environment, whereas the Biodiversity Research Programme focuses on issues related to the functionality of the marine ecosystem and its productivity.

 Research projects for the Aquatic Environment Research Programme are identified from high-level planning documents such as national fisheries plans, fisheries research plans, NPOAs and TMPs, and from discussions between management agencies (including DOC where the projects relate to protected species), technical advisors and stakeholders.
 All research is peer reviewed by the Aquatic Environment Working Group (AEWG) which has the role of assessing, based on scientific information, the effects of fishing, aquaculture, and enhancement on the aquatic environment for all New Zealand fisheries.
 Membership of AEWG is open and comprises a chairperson who is a FNZ fisheries scientist, research providers, other scientists to act in a peer review capacity, FNZ fisheries managers, and any interested party - including seafood industry representatives - who agree to the standards of participation set out in the group's terms of reference.
-Search

 The principal goal of the Marine Biodiversity Research Programme is "to improve our understanding of New Zealand marine ecosystems in terms of species diversity, marine habitat diversity, and the processes that lead to healthy ecosystem functioning, and the role that biodiversity has for such key processes".
-57 A FNZ-convened group called the Biodiversity Research Advisory Group (BRAG) with membership similar to the AEWG has the dual role of:
+63 A FNZ-convened group called the Biodiversity Research Advisory Group (BRAG) with membership similar to the AEWG has the dual role of: